derny/reuze/README.md

 <h2>Customizing Reuze</h2>

 <p>Reuze is all about creating a consistent framework for delivering similar content in a multitude of ways using the smallest amount of CSS code possible.
 By design, it only provides the most basic of styling.
-These styles can be easily modified or built on by either targeting content types, or, individual blocks within the type itself.
+These styles can be easily modified or built upon by targeting content types, or, individual blocks within the type itself.
 Let me give you some examples:</p>

 <pre><code>.ac .rm { color: #333; }</pre></code>